automationiberia/argocd-preview-environments/README.md

 6. **Success**

-This should create an Application for every PR listed here that has the preview label.
+This configuration will create an Application for each [pull request]https://github.com/automationiberia/argocd-preview-environments/pulls labeled as "preview."

 ```bash
 $ oc get app -n openshift-gitops